-I believe that it’s never too late to be what you might have been.
+I believe that it’s never too late to be what you might have been and to chase your songwriting dreams.
 I was in my mid thirties when I started trying to write professionally.
 A friend of mine just landed a starring role (Her first) in a movie with some HUGE actors at age 49.
 I know someone entering medical school at age 52.

 Age is just a number.

 It doesn’t have to limit you or hold you back.
 Does it sometimes present obstacles?
 Yes.
 But, I have never known of any of those obstacles to be fatal.

 You are not likely to become a recording artist in your 40’s or later.
 But it could happen!
 And, who says you can’t write a hit song in your 50’s or 60′?
 My friend Bill Anderson has been writing for a long time, but he is still having hits in his 70’s.
 He’s life-time learner.
 And today there are plenty of youtube videos or books like Song Building to help you improve your craft.

 If you have a dream and you’ve started late, don’t give up.